 Need a final push to visit Gili T?
 12 photos that will make you want to visit Gili T right now.

 After your return ferry back to Bali, head to Seminyak for one night, in my opinion, this is all that is needed there, I found this area extremely busy, more touristy and a lot more westernised than the other areas we visited.

-Things to do:
+Things to do Seminyak –

-Grab a smoothie bowl at the Instagram famous Nula bowls
+- Grab a smoothie bowl at the Instagram famous Nula bowls

-Head to the beach to watch the many surfers or have a go for yourself
+- Head to the beach to watch the many surfers or have a go for yourself

-Get yourself someone off clothing in the many boutique clothing stores.
+- Get yourself someone off clothing in the many boutique clothing stores.

-Visit the Waterbom Bali waterpark
+- Visit the Waterbom Bali waterpark

 Semarang (or Jakarta) – Days 10-11

 Tanjung Puting National Park, Borneo – Days 11-13

 Fly from Semarang Airport to Pangkalan Bun airport using Kelstar Aviation

-If you are considering visit KL you may find this post helpful – 72 hours in Kuala Lumpur
+If you are considering a layover in Kuala Lumpur you will find this post helpful – 72 hours in Kuala Lumpur